 Government House was included in the scope of the department in August 1990, after a review of the Governor-General’s support requirements.
 The External Assessments Bureau (now called the National Assessments Bureau) became part of DPMC on 1 July 1991.

-DPMC is comprised of six business units headed by the Chief Executive, Andrew Kibblewhite (from 25 June 2012).
+DPMC comprises six business units headed by the Chief Executive, Andrew Kibblewhite (from 25 June 2012).

 - Provides impartial secretariat services to the Executive Council, Cabinet and Cabinet committees.